VanshajR/Handwritten-Digit-Recognition-using-KNN/README.md

 ## Installation

-To run this project, you need to have the following libraries installed:
+To run this project, the following libraries need to be installed:

-- Python 3.x
+- Python 3.12
 - NumPy
 - Pandas
 - scikit-learn
 - Matplotlib

-You can install these dependencies using pip:
+Install these dependencies using pip:

 ```bash
 pip install numpy pandas scikit-learn matplotlib